Keyfactor/Keyfactor-CAgent/README.md

 	./agent -l o turns off all output messages

 # Agent History
+	version 2.6.1
+		Added -c switch to allow configuration file location to be passed to the agent version 2.6.0
+		Updated agent for v8.5.2 of the Keyfactor Platform version 2.5.2
-	version 2.5.1
+		Fixed bugs in openSSL layer when performing management jobs version 2.5.1
 		Fixed a bug in the openSSL wrapper cleanup causing segfaults Added a check to the inventory and management jobs to validate cert store exists